On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: Compact sub-surfaces

 Let $G$ be a decomposition adjacent to the canonical decomposition $E$ in $\C$.
 Assume that this decomposition is issued from an elementary move on a curve belonging to the interior of the sub-surface $\Sn$.
 Then $\Sn$ contains a support of $G$.
-Moreover, by construction of $\Sn$, $\phi(G)$ is issued from an elementary move in $F$ on a curve of $\Sn'$ and induces an pants decomposition of $\Sn'$.
+Moreover, by construction of $\Sn$, $\phi(G)$ is issued from an elementary move in $F$ on a curve of $\Sn'$ and induces a pants decomposition of $\Sn'$.

-By induction, the image by $\phi$ of any decomposition $G$ of $\surf$ obtained by applying finitely many elementary moves on curves of $\Sn$ is a decomposition of $\surf$ whose support is included in $\Sn'$.
-In other words, $\phi(G)_n$ is a well-defined vertex of $\mathcal{C_P}(\Sn')$.
+By induction on the number of moves, the image by $\phi$ of any decomposition $G$ of $\surf$ obtained by applying finitely many elementary moves on curves lying in the interior of $\Sn$ is a decomposition of $\surf$ whose support is included in $\Sn'$.
+In other words, $\phi(G)\cap \Sn'$ is a well-defined vertex of $\mathcal{C_P}(\Sn')$.
 It remains to note that the pants decomposition of $\Sn'$ is obtained by finitely many elementary moves on the decomposition of $\Sn$.
+This correspondence provides a cellular isomorphism $\phi_n:\mathcal{C_P}(\Sn) \rightarrow \mathcal{C_P}(\Sn')$.